ralismark/ralismark.github.io/_posts/2017-12-19-git-ep-cleanup.md

 If you want to learn more about any command described here (they all have many options not described here), check out their corresponding docs/man pages.

- [^1]:
-	If the user has `clean.requireForce` set, a single `-f` is always required to delete things.
-However, two are always needed (independent of config options) to delete sub-repositories.